tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 - Why does the calibration fail?

   1. Check the console first to see the error message.
   2. Check the rviz to see if any number on the path (keyframe number) is red (normally it is white).
 If it is red, there is a chance that the motion of the vehicle is not smooth.
 For instance, if the acceleration of the vehicle is too fast, the mapping might fail.
-Try to calibrate with more stable movement again.
+We recommend the user calibrate with more stable movement again.
-  3. Tune the parameters in the `Calibration criteria parameters` described in the [documentation](../../mapping_based_calibrator/README.md).
+  3. Tune the parameters in the `Calibration criteria parameters` described in the [documentation](../../mapping_based_calibrator/README.md) if it is needed.